aleasimulator/AleaNG/README.md

 * The data sets in SWF format are available at https://jsspp.org/workload/ and http://www.cs.huji.ac.il/labs/parallel/workload/logs.html.
 * Sample data sets are provided within the distribution (see `./data-set/` and `./example/` directories) but only serve for demonstration purposes.
 * The simulator supports both textual (`csv`) and graphical outputs (`png` and `pdf`).
 * Simulation results are stored in `./results/` directory
+* Simulator has been tested to enable truly large simulations (systems having over 1 million CPU cores)

 ### Documentation
 Documentation can be found in the https://github.com/aleasimulator/AleaNG/blob/master/readme.pdf file.
 A **quick start guide is shown below**: